emckean/umpteen/README.md

 If you don't like this implementation, or you need to spell out numbers in French or Danish, try this module by jmosbech (https://github.com/jmosbech): https://www.npmjs.org/package/spell-it

-Thanks also to casualjim: https://github.com/casualjim for helping me figure out how to see my test coverage.
+Thanks also to casualjim (https://github.com/casualjim) for helping me figure out how to see my test coverage.

 License
 ========